 I have started carrying some select supplies and kits for needle felting and wet felting as well as some fiber for purchase.
 There are plans for a wider selection in the future as well!
 Message me for more information!

-There are two ways you can participate in a workshop that is either not offered right now or is not at a convenient time for you.
+There are two ways you can participate in a class that is either not offered right now or is not at a convenient time for you.

 Message me for more information!